Posted on

 Why use Putler?

 Integration is fine, but one thing that is still not clear is why you should use Putler.
-Just because it provides the ease to generate reports, Putler is the best?
+Just because you can generate reports easily, does that automatically make Putler the best?

 Well, that’s not it.